Jim Mitchell 1913-2003

 Papers (preliminary listing)

-These papers were donated by Sally Mitchell in October 2003.
-They have been largely arranged as received, and grouped into the following categories:
+These papers were donated by Sally Mitchell in October 2003 and have been largely arranged as received.

 Series 1: Communist Party of Australia ca 1959-1999